pelithne/k8s/aks-without-sp.md

 Azure container registry does not support managed identity yet, so you can not attach it to AKS with a simple flag.
 You will have to configure your ACR to accept an admin user with password.
 This is described later in the main workshop instructions.

-## Create with a existing Service Principal
+## Create with an existing Service Principal

 If you do not want to use the managed identity, you can create a cluster with an existing service principal, like this: